njombart/getpass/README.md

 I have something for you!
 Just a little script that will read and parse your keepass 2.x database, grep on the title for something and print out login and password.

 Happy?
-You just have to install File::KeePass (you probably have Term::ReadKey already), and enjoy:
+You just have to install File::KeePass (you probably have Term::ReadKey already), and enjoy